walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 Author.
 Title.
 Book.
 Editor.
 Location: Publisher, Data.
 Format.
 Series.

-The formula will vary slightly depending on the type of item you are citing, but, if we have a full metadata listing for each text, we could imagine a tool that would put fill in the metadata and format it to our recipe.
+The formula will vary slightly depending on the type of item you are citing, but, if we have a full metadata listing for each text, we could imagine a tool that would fill in the metadata and format it to our recipe.
 We could imagine software that would spit out a bibliography for us.

 If you have ever used something like [easybib.com](https://www.easybib.com) to produce a bibliography, you have done exactly the process that we are describing.
 You fill in the metadata you want, and easybib spits out a citation.

 You might have felt like you were cheating when using a tool like this as a shortcut for your citations, but we're here to let you in on a secret.
 Your instructors rely on similar tools.
 If you think putting together a bibliography for your 5 page essay is irritating, imagine doing one for a 300 page book manuscript.
 And at the end of the process, your publisher decides that you have to use Chicago style \(footnotes\) rather than MLA \(in-text citations\).
-No one wants to do any of this manually.
+Do you want to convert them all by hand?
+Neither do we.

 To deal with citation situations like this, the academic community has developed their own tool: [Zotero](https://www.zotero.org).
 Zotero can do everything we've described so far in a snap, but it can also do so much more.
 Spending a few minutes learning it will save you dozens if not hundreds of hours in your writing life.
 Seriously.